zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 When the response is not empty, an `invoice` record is passed to a **Details.js** component responsible for rendering its attributes.

-### Creating an custom object and relationship
+### Creating a custom object and relationship

-In this section we will talk about the situation when above's response is empty, so there is no `Invoice` yet and we would like to add new record.
+This section describes a situation when the previous response is empty.
+So there is no `Invoice` yet and you would like to add new record.

-**EmptyState.tsx** component responsible for handling this scenario displays a button to add a new `Invoice` and navigates to **NewView.tsx** via `/new` path.
+The **EmptyState.tsx** component responsible for handling this scenario displays a button to add a new `Invoice` and navigates to **NewView.tsx** in the `/new` path.

 ```js
 const EmptyState = () => {